AlexandrePartensky/Intraday-Volatility-Prediction-Midcap-stock/README.md

 This repository contains the code for a project on forecasting short-horizon intraday volatility for U.S. mid-cap stocks.
 The goal is to predict realized volatility 30 minutes ahead using limit-order book features and lagged volatility signals.

 The work was done as part of an industry project with J.P.
-Morgan and is documented in the accompanying report. :contentReference[oaicite:0]{index=0}
+Morgan and is documented in the accompanying report/

 ## Project Overview